-What are Protein Pump Inhibitors?
+What are Proton Pump Inhibitors?

 Proton pump inhibitors have been around in one form or another for almost 30 years.
 These are pills that are among the most widely sold drugs in the world.
 According to Time Magazine, the total size of the market for these drugs in 2017 was approximately $10 billion.
 The names are practically household names around the world as they have been regarded as practical solutions for heartburn and other related illnesses for many years.
-Some of the recognized brands of protein pump inhibitors include Prevacid, Prilosec and Nexium.
+Some of the recognized brands of proton pump inhibitors include Prevacid, Prilosec and Nexium.
 For years, these have been available as over-the-counter medications that do not require a prescription.

-- The victim has ingested at least one Proton Pump Inhibitor such as : Prilosec, Nexium, Dexilant, Prevacid, Aviphex or Protonix.*
+- The victim has ingested at least one Proton Pump Inhibitor (PPI) such as : Prilosec, Nexium, Dexilant, Prevacid, Aviphex or Protonix.*

-- The victim has endured at least one of the following complications or side effect in the prior 3 years: Acute Kidney Injury, Chronic Kidney injury, Acute Nephritis, Interstitial Nephritis, Kidney Trabnsplant, Kidney Removed, Serious Kidney issues, Death.*
+- The victim has endured at least one of the following complications or side effect in the prior 3 years: Acute Kidney Injury, Chronic Kidney injury, Acute Nephritis, Interstitial Nephritis, Kidney Transplants, Kidney Removed, Serious Kidney issues, Death.*

 While these medications had long been regarded to be safe, recently, there has been mounting evidence that they can cause side effects.
 Previously, the side effects were believed to be minor complications such as headaches, constipation and flatulence.
 However, it is not alleged that the difficulties associated with these medications can be more severe.
 Recent research has stated that protein pump inhibitors can cause more severe issues such as dementia, heart attacks and kidney disease.
-Many of these side effects can occur when the medication is taken as a long-term solution as opposed to short-term usage.
+Many of these Nexium side effects can occur when the medication is taken as a long-term solution as opposed to short-term usage.

-These severe side effects are thought to result from the fact that protein pump inhibitors may be overly effective in killing acid.
+These severe side effects are thought to result from the fact that proton pump inhibitors may be overly effective in killing acid.
 These medications are now believed to kill acid beyond just the stomach acid that it needs to reduce in order to be effective.
 There are acids around the body that are vital for the balance and proper functioning of other areas of the body.
 Some of these acids are helpful in that they can reduce some of the harmful substances that accumulate in the body as people age.
 In addition, stomach acid also has helpful properties as it can kill some of the more harmful bacteria that people ingest.
 Simply killing stomach acid may be a short-term solution that works to reduce heartburn, but over the longer term, these inhibitors can hurt the human body’s ability to deal with other harmful substances.